 Check your tyres regularly, and always before long journeys.
 If you are in doubt, go to a tyre company and seek expert advice.

 - Over-inflated tyres can cause excess wear, shorten the life of the tyre, and result in an uncomfortable ride.
-Inflate tyres in accordance with your vehicle’s manufacturer handbook.
+Inflate tyres by your vehicle’s manufacturer handbook.

 - Under-inflated tyres will increase your fuel consumption, shorten the life of the tyre, and increase the likelihood of damage to the tyre if you hit the kerb.